section-engineering-education/engineering-education/content/articles/handle-and-handle-pruning/index.md

 ### Introduction to handle and handle pruning

-#### Introductory Background
+### Introductory Background
 A handle is a concept used in the bottom-up parsing of compiler design.
-Bottom-up parsing is the method of syntax analysis in which sentences belonging to certain [context-free grammars](https://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm) whose role is to afford the construction of parse trees.
+Bottom-up parsing is the method of syntax analysis in which sentences belonging to certain [context-free grammars](https://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm) are analyzed.
+This analysis results in the construction of parse trees.
 This construction begins at the leaf nodes and proceeds to the root non-terminal hence the name bottom up which is sometimes called the shift-reduce parsing.

 Each symbol is moved onto the stack until there is a matching right-hand side nonterminal.
 This is followed by a reduction by the replacement of the production's right-hand side by its left-hand side.
 This process continues until eventually the string is reduced to the start non-terminal.

 The set of strings to be replaced at each reduction step is called a handle.

 ### Prerequisites
-The reader should have a prior understanding of the following concept:
+To understand this article, you should have a prior understanding of the following concept:
 - Lexical analysis in compiler design.
 - Syntax analysis in compiler design specifically top-down parsing.
+- C programming language.

 Although a handle of a string can be described informally as a substring that equals the right side of a production rule, not every substring that is the same as the right side of a production rule is considered a handle.